What is an offshore savings account?

 The location of the financial institution you choose may not be immediately obvious from its website – but it will affect whether your money is protected if it went bust.

-Several popular offshore locations, such as the Isle of Man and Guernsey, have their own financial compensation schemes so, as in the UK, a proportion of your savings is guaranteed should your account provider go bust.
+Several popular offshore locations have their own financial compensation schemes so, as in the UK, a proportion of your savings is guaranteed should your account provider go bust.

 It's worth remembering, however, that each country's depositor protection scheme is only as strong as the economy of that country.